 Although not a native tradition to Spain, the arrival of Santa Claus has taken greater prominence due to globalization and the international media, and in many homes it has overshadowed the role of poor ‘Caga Tió’!

 Christmas festivities in Spain and Catalonia can be summed up in six key dates: La Nochebuena (Christmas Eve), Dia de Nadal (Christmas Day itself), Sant Esteve (St Stephen’s Day, or Boxing Day), Cap d’Any (New Year’s Eve), Any Nou (New Year’s Day), and Dia de Reis (Epiphany).
+So that you get to know how the Christmas holidays are celebrated in Barcelona, Catalonia and Spain a little better, here are some little nuggets of useful information and some characteristics of the most important days during this period.

 Christmas Eve (Night of December 24th)